hirnimeshrampuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/mysql_memcached.md

 ## Configure MySQL through Ansible
 To run Ansible, we have to create a `.yml` file, which is also known as `Ansible-Playbook`.
 Playbook contains a collection of tasks.
 Here is the complete YML file for Ansible-Playbook for both instances.
+This Playbook installs & enables MySQL in the instances and creates databases & tables inside them.

 ```console
 ---